kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/README.md

 ## Data

-As for the dataset, we are going to use [Plant Leaves for Image Classification](https://www.kaggle.com/datasets/csafrit2/plant-leaves-for-image-classification) from Kaggle.

-The dataset contains 4502 images of healthy and unhealthy plant leaves with an approximate size of 7.3GBs.
+As for the dataset, we are going to use [Plant Leaves for Image Classification](https://www.kaggle.com/datasets/csafrit2/plant-leaves-for-image-classification) from Kaggle.The dataset contains 4502 images of healthy and unhealthy plant leaves with an approximate size of 7.3GBs.
 We will start by scaling down the images from (6000*4000) to the model's proper input dimensions.
 In case we notice that the size of the dataset requires computational expensive training, we will utilize a subset of the initial data.

 ## Models

-We are going to use CNN based model(s), more specifically [timm/efficientnet_b1.ra4_e3600_r240_in1k - Hugging Face](https://huggingface.co/timm/efficientnet_b1.ra4_e3600_r240_in1k).

-The idea is to use the CNN body of this pretrained model and blend it with our own fully connected classification layer(s).
+We are going to use CNN based model(s), more specifically [timm/efficientnet_b1.ra4_e3600_r240_in1k - Hugging Face](https://huggingface.co/timm/efficientnet_b1.ra4_e3600_r240_in1k).The idea is to use the CNN body of this pretrained model and blend it with our own fully connected classification layer(s).